Royal Rumble (2000): Aftermath

 The feud between Chris Jericho, Chyna and Hardcore Holly ended when Holly failed to win the WWF Intercontinental Championship from Jericho, and Chyna aligned herself with Jericho, who moved on to feud with Kurt Angle.
 Angle won the WWF European Championship on the February 10 episode of SmackDown!, and on the February 14 episode of Raw is War, Angle challenged Jericho to a match for the WWF Intercontinental Championship at No Way Out.

 The feud between the Hardy Boyz and the Dudley Boyz continued, with Edge and Christian joining the feud.
 While initially showing respect, the Dudley Boyz attacked the Hardy Boyz during their match on the January 24 episode of Raw is War.
 On the January 27 episode of SmackDown!, Edge and Christian supported the Hardy Boyz and fought the Dudley Boyz, who put Edge and Christian through a table.
 On the January 31 episode of Raw is War, the Hardy Boyz put the Dudley Boyz through tables, and, later, the Dudley Boyz put the Hardy Boyz through three stacked tables.
 On the February 14 episode of Raw is War, D-Von Dudley defeated Edge and Jeff Hardy to earn a shot at the WWF Tag Team Championship at No Way Out, starting their feud with the champions the New Age Outlaws.
 Also during the match, the Hardy Boyz had a confrontation with Edge and Christian, starting their feud.
 They would also have a match at No Way Out.

+Over 25 years later after this event, in 2025, the Hardy Boyz and the Dudley Boyz, the latter going by the name Team 3D in Total Nonstop Action Wrestling (TNA), would agree to face one another one last time at TNA Bound for Glory in another Tables match, dubbed as "One Final Table", this time for the TNA World Tag Team Championship and the NXT Tag Team Championship, both held by The Hardys.
+The match would be won by The Hardys and after which, the Dudley Boyz/Team 3D would give their boots to the Hardys, officially retiring from in ring competition.